 in earnest, so it never even got out of the starting gate.

 Thankfully, the story doesn't tragically end there.
-In March of 2017, Gary inked a new deal with AOR BLVD Records; a hardworking U.K.-based label that will be reissuing the CD to a much wider audience.
+In March of 2017, Gary inked a new deal with AOR BLVD Records; a U.K.-based label that reissued the CD to a much wider audience.
 Label head, Paul Rudland and A&R Executive, Kelv Hellrazer, made it a point to throw a lifeline to the disenchanted singer, offering the support and encouragement needed to give it one more go.
-The U.K. version (entitled "Soul Survivor") will feature 14 tracks, instead of 11. .Two fresh recordings (2016) by the original band members, an archive track not included on the previous release, colorful new artwork, and a complete re-master round out the upgrade.
+The U.K. version (entitled "Soul Survivor") features 14 tracks, instead of 11, two fresh recordings (2016) by the original band members, an archive track not included on the previous release, colorful new artwork, and a complete re-master.

-Additionally, encouraged by enthusiastic crowd reactions to the Radioux City songs; the powerful comments made by Rick Lewis and Matt McChesney, two prominent radio personalities in Denver, Colorado (endorsing the band during their popular Broncos pre-game show "The Truth" - 103.5 FM), and the more legitimate commercial intentions of their new label, Radioux City just might finally be able to establish a bridgehead.
+Additionally, encouraged by enthusiastic crowd reactions to the songs and the more legitimate commercial release by their label, Radioux City has finally been able to see worldwide awareness begin to grow.
+Written reviews in foreign magazines and web sites are starting to come in and the results are quite favorable.
+Listen to the powerful comments made by Rick Lewis and Matt McChesney, (two prominent radio personalities in Denver, Colorado) endorsing the band during their popular Broncos pre-game show "The Truth" - 103.5 FM.

-So, naturally, there is thought of forming a second incarnation of the band.
-If that idea eventually makes enough sense to move forward, the plan would be to write and record a brand new Radioux City follow-up CD, and if possible, have some of the original members appear on these new recordings.
-In the meantime, Gary will continue to support the release of "Soul Survivor" by performing the songs live with his formidable solo band.
+Despite the above, there remains a grueling battle ahead to breakout from this modest beachhead.
+To that end, there is thought of forming a second incarnation of the band.
+Provided Gary can find the right mix of new musicians (never an easy endeavour), the plan would be to write and record a brand new Radioux City follow-up CD, and if possible, have some of the original members guest on these new recordings.
+In the meantime, Gary will continue to support the release of "Soul Survivor" in 2018 by performing the songs live with his formidable solo band.

 Events in the near future will scribe the content of this newest chapter in the band's history.
 It could be amazing... or it could all amount to somewhat less.
 Gary is under no illusions.
 But for now, there is motion, and as LL Cool J used to say...
 "Don't call it a comeback!"